Perspective | John Thompson challenged America. Respect, not fear, defines his legacy.

 He spent the next 40 minutes telling stories, laughing, sharing wisdom.
 It was a great time, but it was also fleeting.
 And for Thompson — the pioneering coach and outspoken leader who, later in life, fiercely protected his desire to be out of the spotlight — it was forgettable.
 We continued to meet on a handful of other occasions — on press row at the Final Four, at Moore’s Barber Shop in Arlington, at the Georgetown athletic center bearing his name — but it always felt like the first time to him.
 And so it was the first time again and again for me, too.

 What I wouldn’t give for another first time now.
 Thompson, the first African American coach to win an NCAA men’s basketball title, is gone.
-He died two days shy of his 79th birthday.
+He died just days shy of his 79th birthday.
 This miserable year keeps taking and taking.

 It’s especially painful that icons young and old are exiting during this time, when an America that they challenged, transformed and enlivened wrestles with its identity.
 You want them to see a beautiful sunset as they depart.
 Instead, their views have been ugly.
 Or honest.
-But the current racial and ideological conflict does reinforce the importance of their lives and frame their contributions to improving a society indifferent about inequality.
+But the current racial and ideological conflict does reinforce the importance of their lives and frames their contributions to improving a society indifferent about inequality.

 If you think this fight is nasty, consider how bad it would be if John Lewis hadn’t given 80 years to betterment.
 Now, in sports, you’re left to think similarly about Thompson’s 78 years.

 Contrary to his egotistical and hard-edge moments, Thompson was not an intimidating man, not deep down.
 That was his armor.
 Considering the battles he fought for Black sports figures to receive greater respect, he needed that armor.
 It’s impossible to massage the country into decency.
 You have to push.
-At 6 feet 10 inches and nearly 300 pounds, with a baritone voice that could pierce through all noise, Thompson’s push had force.
+Thompson was 6-foot-10 and nearly 300 pounds, with a baritone voice that could pierce through all noise, so his push had force.

 Fifteen months ago, I met Thompson for a final time.
 This was an actual interview, only the second time I asked him questions for attribution.
-He was crafting his autobiography, titled “I Came As A Shadow” and scheduled to publish in January 2021, with Jesse Washington of ESPN’s The Undefeated.
+He was crafting his autobiography, titled “I Came As a Shadow” and scheduled to publish in January 2021, with Jesse Washington of ESPN’s the Undefeated.
 I spent a Monday morning chopping it up with them as they worked.
 It was even more pleasant than our first encounter.

 Once Thompson had relaxed, I asked about the perception that he’s a scary dude.

-“Rather than say I’m intelligent, they say, ‘I’m afraid of him,’” Thompson said.
+“Rather than say I’m intelligent, they say, ‘I’m afraid of him,’ ” Thompson said.
 “I haven’t done anything to make anybody afraid of me.
 Not a damn thing but express the truth.
 Rather than say that his point is well taken, it’s my size.

 “If they’re afraid of the truth, I can’t help that.
 That’s a problem.
 I’ve always resented people saying somebody is afraid of me.
 That was never my goal in life.”